 When two people share a life, their nervous systems share weather patterns.
 One partner's tough week becomes both partners' tough week.
-That is normal.
+One partner's anxious morning becomes both partners' anxious morning.
+That is normal, and it is one of the things that makes long-term partnership both stabilizing and challenging.
 The issue is not whether stress shows up in your relationship.
-It is whether you have a shared language for handling it.
+It is whether you have a shared language and a small set of agreed tools for handling it when it does.

-This article is for couples in any phase: dating, married, parenting, navigating illness, building a business together.
+This article is for couples in any phase: dating, married, cohabiting, parenting young children, navigating illness, building a business together, or weathering grief.
 The tools are simple, but they require practice during calm moments so they are available during stormy ones.
+A pause word agreed on during a conflict is rarely effective.
+The same word agreed on over breakfast can save an evening.

 What Relationship Stress Does to Your Body

-Conflict and tension trigger the same threat response as any other stressor, but with one twist.
-Because you cannot simply leave the source, your nervous system can stay activated for hours or days.
+Conflict and tension trigger the same threat response as any other stressor, but with one critical twist.
+Because you cannot simply leave the source, your nervous system can stay activated for hours or even days.
+The fight in the kitchen at six can still be in your bloodstream at midnight.
 Sleep suffers.
 Digestion suffers.
 Affection withdraws.
+Sex life often pauses.
 Without tools, couples can stay in low-grade fight or flight mode for entire seasons of life.

 The good news is that the same body that gets dysregulated in relationship can also get regulated through it.
-Co-regulation, the process of calming each other's nervous systems, is one of the strongest forces in human biology.
+Co-regulation, the process of calming each other's nervous systems through eye contact, voice tone, touch, and shared rhythm, is one of the strongest forces in human biology.
+It is what we did as infants and what we still respond to as adults.
+The tools below are essentially structured ways to access co-regulation on purpose.

 Practical Couple Tools